How to Identify and Classify Shallots

 B) Sets do not require watering

-C) Seeds mature quicker than sets
+C) Seeds are easier to grow than sets

-D) Sets mature quicker than seeds
+D) Seeds mature quicker than sets

 Created with That Quiz — a math test site for students of all grade levels.